folaojewale/Switch-Simulator/README.md

 **Game Simulation:**
 The Game class orchestrates the entire game simulation.
 Players take turns playing cards based on their chosen strategy until a player runs out of cards, winning the game.
 The game keeps track of special cards' effects, such as Twos, Queens, Kings, and Sevens and more.

+**How To Run**
+Download all the .java files and run sim.java in a Java IDE.
+Importing the files my vary depending on the IDE you use.